 ABOUT THE BOOK:

-Part V of the book concerns 'Foreign Trade and Foreign Capital'.
-Consisting of eight chapters, it starts with a discussion of the changes in the composition and direction of India's foreign trade, and then proceeds to a discussionof India's balance of payments, trade policy, policy relating to foreign capital, exchange rate and capital account covertibility, MNCs (including a discussion on FERA and FEMA), etc. The last two chapters of this part discuss in detail the opportunities and challenges that the Indian economy faces in the new global environment.
-We critically examine the overall working of the WTO and also take up for discussion India's new product patent regime.
+Part V of the book concerns ‘Foreign Trade and Foreign Capital.’
+Consisting of eight chapters, it starts with a discussion of the changes in the composition and direction of India’s foreign trade, and then proceeds to a discussion of India’s balance of payments, trade policy, policy relating to foreign capital, exchange rate and capital account convertibility, MNCs (including a discussion on FERA and FEMA), etc. The last two chapters of this part discuss in detail the opportunities and challenges that the Indian economy faces in the new global environment and also examines critically the working of the WTO.

-Part VII on 'Public Finance' contains five chapters.
-In this part, we start with discussion of the Indian tax structure.
+Part VII on ‘Public Finance’ contains five chapters.
+In this part, we start with a discussion of the Indian tax structure (including a discussion on GST).
 This is followed by a discussion of public expenditure and public debt in India.
-The chapter on 'India's Fiscal Policy' in addition to discussing the various aspects of fical policy as is being implemented in India, examines the issue of fiscal responsibility in detail.
+The chapter on ‘India’s Fiscal Policy’ in addition to discussing the various aspects of fiscal policy as is being implemented in India, examines the issue of fiscal responsibility in detail.
 The last chapter of this part focuses on the issues related to federal finance in India.
 It also discusses the report of the Fourteenth Finance Commission in detail.

-Part VIII which is the last part of the book is on 'Economic Planning and Policy'.
-It contains nine chapters, Starting from a discussion of the retionale, features and objectives of planning, we proceed to discuss the strategy of development as envisaged in the various five year plans.
-This is followed by a discussion of the financing pattern of India's five year plans, sectrol allocation of resources, regional planning in India, the problem of black money, and assessment of planning in India (including a detailed discussion of the post-economic reform period).
+Part VIII which is the last part of the book is on ‘Economic Planning and Policy.’
+It contains nine chapters.
+Starting from a discussion of the rationale, features and objectives of planning, we proceed to discuss the strategy of development as envisaged in the various five year plans.
+This is followed by a discussion of the financing pattern of India’s five year plans, sectoral allocation of resources, regional planning in India, the problem of black money (including a discussion on demonetisation), and assessment of planning in India (including a detailed discussion of the posteconomic reform period).
 The last chapter of the book (Chapter 63) considers the Twelfth Five Year Plan in detail.